Nastel/jkool-client-objc-tracking/README.md

 * EndTime - The time the activity ended.
 This will be the time the app got sent to background.

 ## Special note about properties
 In normal streaming to jKool via the jKool Client API, custom user fields are stored in jKool 'properties'.
-This tracking API is making useof 'properties' to store descriptive location information and to store information about the device.
+This tracking API is making use of 'properties' to store descriptive location information and to store information about the user's device.
 Please refer to the [JKQL Query Language](http://www.jkoolcloud.com/download/jKQL%20User%20Guide.pdf) to see how to query properties as they require special syntax.

 ##Support